Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids: Differential calculi for Hopf algebroid principal homogeneous spaces

 \subsection{Calculi on the scalar extension principal homogeneous space}

 With the help of Theorem \ref{thm:herm}, we can now construct examples of differential calculi on the previously discussed class of principal homogeneous spaces for scalar extension Hopf algebroids, see \S\ref{sec:HomogeneousScalarExt}.
 Let us recall the setup: let $\pi\colon G\to H$ be a surjection of Hopf algebras with invertible antipodes and $B:=G^{\mathrm{co}H}\subseteq G$ a faithfully flat Hopf-Galois extension.
-Then, given a (braided) commutative monoid $A$ in ${}_H\mathcal{YD}^G$, one obtains a Hopf algebroid principal homogeneous space
+Then, given a (braided) commutative monoid $A$ in ${}_H\mathcal{YD}^G$, by Proposition \ref{prop:smashhomogeneous} the left Hopf kernel $A\otimes B$ is a Hopf algebroid principal homogeneous space for the right Hopf algebroid surjection